adeelzahid94/adeelzahid94/README.md

 - 🌱 My aim is to build products from group up that delight users and bring them value
 - 👯 My superpowers are empathy, perseverance and stakeholder management
 - ⚡ Soccer field is synonymous with happiness for me!
 I am up for a hike anytime and swimming is my way of working out:-p
-- 📫 You can reach me on LinkedIn.
+- 📫 You can find me on LinkedIn.
 I am usually quite responsive there:
   - [LinkedIn](https://www.linkedin.com/in/adeel-chaudhry/)